jinselove/COPSS-Hydrodynamics-public/Readme.md

 **Algorithm**
 -------------------------------------------
- Our method paper has details on the implementation and tests of this code:  **Parallel $O(N)$ Stokes' solver towards scalable Brownian dynamics  in general geometries, submitted, 2017**
+ Our method paper has details on the implementation and tests of this code: [Parallel $O(N)$ Stokes' solver towards scalable Brownian dynamics of hydrodynamically interacting objects in general geometries](https://aip.scitation.org/doi/10.1063/1.4989545)

 **Main contributors**